 There are three main components in the highland dancing world: exams, competitions and shows.
 All three play a big part in the Glovers’ lives, with Zara and Alex dancing and Sandra teaching, organising costumes and of course transporting.

-Sandra is also a qualified judge, so in competitions she often has a big role to play there, although not in the sections where her own children are competing.
+Sandra is also a qualified judge, so in the Competitions she often has a big role to play there, although not in the sections where her own children are competing.

 Examination season comes around twice each year and becomes a huge focus in May and September.
 Exams are graded of course, with each one being progressively harder.